-- ✤ Use the worksheet to help your mentee create two lists a list of things that bring them joy and a list of things that drain them. - this can be anything from going for a walk, eating food or playing video games. - homework or rain! - + us feel negative and work to minimise these. - where you will do the things that bring you joy and positivity.
+- ◆ Use the worksheet to help your mentee create two lists a list of things that bring them joy and a list of things that drain them. - The joy side should include things that bring happiness and ultimately make them feel good this can be anything from going for a walk, eating food or playing video games. - ★ The drain side could include things that brings negativity to their life for example, stress, homework or rain! - Review what is on both lists with your mentee and help them understand that whilst we can't eliminate negativity from our lives, we can be mindful of things that are avoidable that make us feel negative and work to minimise these. - ♦ We can certainly make room for more joy in our lives!
+Schedule time into the coming weeks where you will do the things that bring you joy and positivity.